hexian000/neosocksd/API.md

 **Description**

-Pause an asynchronous routine for at least specified interval in seconds.
+Pauses an asynchronous routine for at least the specified interval, in seconds.

 The interval must be in the range `[0, 1e+9]`.